 This pleasing nature makes them excellent candidates for positive feedback and reinforcement while training.

-Before getting into the details of how to potty train your dog, I once again want to cover some of the items that will be key to success.
-Many owners are quick to skip past these, only to run into items later.
+Before getting into the details on house training your dog, I once again want to cover some of the training items that will be key to success.
+Many owners are quick to skip past these, only to run into problems later!

-The actual training portion of potty training is actually very simple and straightforward.
-However, there are a large number of ways in which you can mess it up.
-If you decide that you just want to skip straight to the training steps, then you can click here…
+The actual training portion is actually very simple and straightforward.
+However, there are a large number of ways in which you can mess it up…

-You place the pad down in a set area with the hopes that your dog relieves themselves on it instead of your carpet, hardwood floor, etc…
+You place the pad down in a set area with the hopes that your dog relieves itself on it instead of your carpet, hardwood floor, etc…

 While it may seem like a great idea to create a place for your dog to relieve themselves indoors at first, this will only create confusion in the long run!